jgwhite/sandboxes/README.md

 # Sandboxes

-A little sandbox application built in Ember & React.
+A tiny sandbox application in Ember & React.